-Poet Nathan McClain: Firstly, shout-out to Sam Vernon for seeing what she saw in this poem; honestly, I wasn’t sure what an artist would understand or pick up on from the poem — never thought an artist would engage with one of my poems — it’s amazing!
+Poet Nathan McClain: First, shout-out to Sam Vernon for seeing what she saw in this poem; honestly, I wasn’t sure what an artist would understand or pick up on from the poem — never thought an artist would engage with one of my poems — it’s amazing!
 If anything, however, I would hope (and I think Sam discovered this) an artist would focus on tone and tonal shifts within the poem.
-I would hope the loneliness of the speaker, as well as his sadness or disappointment, was evident, and communicated, as well.
+I would hope the loneliness of the speaker, as well as his sadness or disappointment, was evident and communicated.
 Based on what has been evoked, particularly in terms of the portrait’s color and how that affected its mood, I think Vernon understood that.

 What inspires you in this poem?
 What drew you to it?

 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Nathan McClain: Not necessarily, no. I think the elements of the portrait-the hazy or blurred features of the figure, against the bright backdrop which looks like a series of fractured coins-were more highlighted or exacerbated with my knowledge of the poem.
 It is interesting, though, to engage a visual representation of the language presented.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

 Artist Sam Vernon: Shape, line, and shadow.
 How gray memory can be…

 What surprised or struck you once you saw the finished broadside?